ISISComputingGroup/ibex_developers_manual/Creating-soft-motors-to-control-hard-motors.md

  - The `STOO` field writes out a bit indicating if the user has requested the motors stop, this needs to be transformed to both the underlying motors.
  - The `DINP` field reads in a bit indicating if the underlying motors have stopped moving, this needs to read from both the underlying motors.

 The former two fields can be linked directly to a single [`transform`](https://wiki-ext.aps.anl.gov/epics/index.php/RRM_3-14_Transform) record.
 A `transform` record can handle both the conversion to and from the soft motor's coordinate system.
-In the above example, the fields `CLCF` and `CLCG` transform the raw `motor` positions to the soft `motor` positions. `CLCH` and CLCI` compute the inverse transform from soft `motor`s to the underlying `motor`s.
+In the above example, the fields `CLCF` and `CLCG` transform the raw `motor` positions to the soft motor positions. `CLCH` and `CLCI` compute the inverse transform from soft motors to the underlying`motors.

 For the latter two fields, two additional records are required if the axes of the soft motors are defined by a combination of the underlying motors.
 These should output a combination of the states from both underlying motors.
 For example:
 ```